Partners

 • Malawi Department of National Parks and Wildlife (DNPW)

-The relationship with Malawi’s Department of National Parks and Wildlife (DNPW) is the longest-running partnership for African Parks, dating back to the agreement for the Majete Wildlife Reserve in 2003.
-The DNPW is the government agency responsible for the management and conservation of wildlife resources and the administration of the Wildlife Policy and National Parks and Wildlife Act.
-In 2015, African Parks signed an agreement with the Malawi Government, through the DNPW, to manage Nkhotakota Wildlife Reserve and Liwonde National Park.
-In 2018, Liwonde National Park was extended to include Mangochi Forest Reserve.
-Here African Parks has also partnered with the Department of Forestry, the government agency responsible for planning and providing technical extension and guidance, as well as facilitating forestry development on customary land and forest reserves.
-The Malawi Public-Private Partnership Commission (PPPC) facilitated the signing of these agreements.
+African Parks’ longest-running partnership is with Malawi’s Department of National Parks and Wildlife (DNPW), since the agreement for Majete Wildlife Reserve in 2003.
+DNPW manages and conserves wildlife resources and administers the Wildlife Policy and National Parks and Wildlife Act.
+In 2015, African Parks and the DNPW signed an agreement for Nkhotakota Wildlife Reserve and Liwonde National Park, and in 2018 for Mangochi Forest Reserve.
+African Parks partnered with the Department of Forestry; all agreements were facilitated by the Public-Private Partnership Commission.
 Mr Brighton Kumchedwa is the current Director of the DNPW.

 • People’s Postcode Lottery